nissy34/Herolo-messaging-system/README.md

 	      }`

  - `/users/<username>/messages`
      - description: Create a user in the system
+	     - **note** for now the endpoint only supports a single receiver
 	 - method: `POST`
 	 - header: `Authorization: Bearer <token>` - the Bearer token
 	 -  body: `{